PseudoMon/nononsensebasicjs/README.md

-# nononsensebasicjs
+# The No-Nonsense Basic JavaScript Guide for the Novice Web Developer
-The No-Nonsense Basic JavaScript Guide for the Novice Web Developer
+This guide is halfway done.
+I'll put it up to redthedocs when it's done.
+Not currently accepting revision!
+I'm just putting this on GitHub as backup for now!
+Get off my lawn!